Coffeelot/cw-tokens/README.md

 The script has several pre-made tokens that all use the same item.
 Has support for any cw script that come with `Config.UseTokens` in it's config.
 These need to be set to `true` to utalize this script!

-❗ We suggest you add some way to get empty tokens to you players, maybe as loot in robberies or other heists for example.
-This is not supplied ❗
+**❗ We suggest you add some way to get empty tokens to you players, maybe as loot in robberies or other heists for example.
+This is not supplied, but the following is how you can implement it ❗**

 You can spawn empty tokens by doing `/giveitem [playerId] cw_token_empty 1`, or filled tokens with `/createtoken raidmeth` (to get token that gives access to meth job from cw-raidjob for example) if you are admin and want to try it out.

+**Also suggested:**
+Check out [cw-darkweb](https://github.com/Coffeelot/cw-darkweb).
+A digital black market to replace the trader.

 # Developed by Coffeelot and Wuggie
 [More scripts by us](https://github.com/stars/Coffeelot/lists/cw-scripts)  👈